sdmalek44/little-shop-redux/README.md

 ### Iteration 5 - Invoices

-Create full CRUD functionality for an Invoice with the following characteristics:
+Create full RUD functionality (No Create) for an Invoice with the following characteristics:

 The following attributes must be present
 * merchant_id